joshdreagan/camel-blob/README.md

 camel-blob
 ==========

-Camel example for producing and consumer an ActiveMQ blob message.
+Camel example for producing and consuming an ActiveMQ blob message.